nainarazz/nainacodes.com-old/content/posts/test-driven-development-with-react-testing-library/test-driven-development-with-react-testing-library.md

 Notice here that the title of the new item is the todo state that we saved earlier.
 We are also setting the saving indicator to true before fetching and setting it to false after receiving the results.

 Finally, we attach those handlers to the input and button.
-If it is saving,we display the "saving" indicator.
+If it is saving, we display the "saving" indicator.
 Otherwise, we show the input and button.

 ```jsx
 <div className="add-todo-form">